 For example, there are the options you can choose if you are using Knox Manage.

 Knox can control how apps work on your phone.
-You can prevent a user from installing or launching apps using the whitelist and blacklist.
+You can prevent a user from installing or launching apps using the allowlist and blocklist.

 - Installation Blacklist – Apps on the list cannot be installed and are removed if already installed.